BOXLEGENDARY/Dex/README.md

 ## Other
 Don’t worry, if you wanna work on it, I’ve already cleaned up the script.
-- I didn’t give the module scripts?
+- I didn’t give the modules scripts?
 Honestly, no clue lol.

 ---